RichRK/richking.co/README.md

 ?>

-2. Do the random background better?
-Just disable it entirely and have it be consistent...?
+2. Create a JavaScript version of the random background.

 3. Need to get the form submission working with Netlify's approach.